-Lindsey talked about her time as a fitness competitor in the bodybuilding world and that transition away from that world in episode number 22.
-And the reason I brought Lindsey back on is that here we are over two years later.
-And I think it's really important to do an update on where she's at and what's happened over those last two years.
-And Lindsey is able to look back and share a lot of what she learned and share her experience.
-And I think there's a lot of really valuable things that you're going to get out of this episode.
+On today's episode, I have guest Lindsey Matthews back on the podcast!
+On Episode 22, Lindsey talked about her time as a fitness competitor in the bodybuilding world and that transition away from that world.
+It's been two years since that episode, and I thought it was time to do an update on where she's at and what has happened over those last two years.
+I think there are a lot of really valuable things you can get out of today's episode, so let's get into it.

 Follow me on Instagram!